polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/tools.md

 Developers building with Substrate can use a number of tools depending on where they are in their development cycle.

+### try-runtime

+The `try-runtime` tool is built to query a snapshot of runtime storage, using an [in-memory-externalities](https://docs.substrate.io/rustdocs/latest/sp_state_machine/struct.TestExternalities.html) to store state.
+In this way, it enables runtime engineers to write tests for a specified runtime state, for testing against real chain state _before_ going to production.
+It is designed to be used as a command line interface to specify at which block to query state.

+In its simplest form, `try-runtime` is a tool that enables:

+1. Connecting to a remote node and calling into some runtime API.
+2. Scraping the specified state from a node at a given block.
+3. Writing tests for that data.
 ### memory profiler

 Memory profiling enables you to understand the memory allocation and behavior of your blockchain applications over time in Substrate-based clients.